pgtipping/Synthalyst/memory-bank/progress.md

 - Need to ensure no model-specific information is leaked to the UI
 - Web search requires Google Custom Search API key and Search Engine ID configuration
 - Medical Knowledge Assistant treats conversational phrases as new medical queries
+- Some TypeScript errors still exist in test files that need to be addressed
+- Port 3001 sometimes remains in use after server shutdown, requiring manual termination

 ### UI Guidelines